kangojs/kangojs/README.md

 "experimentalDecorators": true,
 ```

+**⚠️ Express is a peer dependency:** As KangoJS primarily acts as a wrapper around Express, Express is kept as a peer dependency
+so you can manage and update it yourself independent of KangoJS.

 ## 👷 Usage
 To use KangoJS you can bootstrap it with your Express app like so:
 ```ts